 What is CNU?

-The Congress for the New Urbanism (CNU) is the leading organization promoting walkable, mixed-use neighborhood development, sustainable communities and healthier living conditions.
+The Congress for the New Urbanism (CNU) is the leading organization promoting walkable, mixed-use neighborhood development, sustainable communities, and healthier living conditions.

-For over twenty years, CNU members have used the principles in CNU’s Charter to promote the hallmarks of New Urbanism, including:
+Founded in 1993, CNU members have used the principles in CNU’s Charter to promote the hallmarks of New Urbanism, including:

 - Livable streets arranged in compact, walkable blocks.

 - A range of housing choices to serve people of diverse ages and income levels.